joeljos/cisco-fso-labs/README.md

 # LAB SETUP

-This lab demonstrates simple integration with a variety of common APIs that perform standard operational standard stack functions: vault & artifactory placeholder- lastpass kubernetes - ci tool kubernetes - sample java apps aws - cloud provider python, shell, bash docker
+This lab demonstrates simple integration with a variety of common APIs that perform standard operational standard stack functions:
+- vault & artifactory placeholder- lastpass
+- kubernetes - ci tool
+- kubernetes - sample java apps
+- aws - cloud provider
+- python, shell, bash
+- docker
-Appdynamics
+- Appdynamics
-ThousandEyes
+- ThousandEyes
-github/gitlab
+- github/gitlab
-cisco csr1000v
+- cisco csr1000v
-IOX XE
+- IOX XE

-Instructors of this lab should have:
+Instructors of this lab should have hands on skills with the following:
-Intermediate hands on skills with the following: git branching and github/gitlab - managing repos and branches, understand git flow and developer processes using git to rapidly iterate on code advanced json and yaml file format understanding advanced cisco networking advanced docker advanced aws and cloud networking
+- git branching and github/gitlab - managing repos and branches, understand git flow and developer processes using git to rapidly - - iterate on code
+- advanced json and yaml file format understanding
+- advanced cisco networking
+- advanced docker
+- advanced aws and cloud networking
-Advanced knowledge and experience with SDLC, rapid iteration and current develops rapid iteration concepts Green/Red rapid iteration development cycle and code testing concepts The importance of ensuring all cloud based infrastructure is managed as code - Infra as Code
+- Advanced knowledge and experience with SDLC, rapid iteration and current develops rapid iteration concepts
+- Green/Red rapid iteration development cycle and code testing concepts
+- The importance of ensuring all cloud based infrastructure is managed as code - Infra as Code

 Students of this lab require at least basic experience and skills with:
 - git flow, creating branches, updating code etc.